datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 1. In your physical setup, adjust the threshold value (passed when creating the class), so that it detects internally when you pass your hand over the LDR.

-2. Create two new functions "hand_detected" and "no_hand_detected" , and set your LightSensor object "when_dark" and "when_light" properties to the proper function, eg: `LDR_sensor.when_dark = MyFunctionName" `
+2. Create two new functions "hand_detected" and "no_hand_detected" , and set your LightSensor object "when_dark" and "when_light" properties to the proper function,right after creating it.  eg: `LDR_sensor.when_dark = MyFunctionName" `
 3. In these new functions, print a corresponding statement to your console, e.g. "Hand detected"

 4. Besides the print statement, turn on the kasa lightbulb when you have detected the hand

 ## Task 3.2 Enter/Leave Condition Event
-In the class `SensorDataCollector`, develop a method that
+In the class `SensorDataCollector`, develop a method (function) that

 - receives the sensor data
-- define thresholds that characterise some conditions (cold, cosy, e.g. )
+- define thresholds ( ranges for the value of your data, e.g. - 20˚ to 25˚ is cozy - that characterise some conditions (cold, cosy, e.g.  *tip - use if-elif structure!*)
 - checks the new data against the threshold(e.g if temp<20: print(cosy) bulb_brightness= high)
 - emit an event if the conditions have changed

 ## Task 3.3 Trend Event

-In the class `SensorDataCollector`, develop a method that
+In the class `SensorDataCollector`, develop a method(function) that

 - receives the sensor data (refer to assignment 3)
 - keeps a record of the data points over the past minute ( note your sensor collector class takes new events every X seconds - how many datapoints would make up a minute?)